 What does Amazon pledge?

 Shipment Zero is Amazon’s pledge to achieve net-zero CO2 emissions, with 50% of all shipments net-zero by 2030 through different strategies, such as:

 - Renewable energy

-Net zero emissions means that the corporation would remove the same amount of carbon gas emissions it produces.
-Amazon also promised to share their carbon footprint for the first time of the company later in 2019.
+Net-zero emissions mean that the corporation would remove the same amount of carbon gas emissions it produces.
+Amazon also promised to share their carbon footprint for the first time with the company later in 2019.

 Some of the strategies have proven to be a success, like Frustration Free Packaging, and the latest addition Amazon Day is promising to cut down on carbon emissions.

 In response to complaints about the overwhelming and wasteful amount of packaging, in 2008 Amazon set in place an incentive known as Frustration Free Packaging.

 To protect the environment and reverse over-excessive packaging, Amazon’s FFP program incentivises its vendors to package goods in Amazon FFP certified packaging, meaning that the products don’t require additional overbox.